Te4bag/RagShield/README.md

 python -m eval.latency run --device cpu --name cpu
 ```

-Results land in `eval/results/` (not committed).
-Every report prints the label-file SHA-256, the git commit and the device, so a rerun can be checked against these numbers.
-RAGTruth scoring is byte-reproducible on the same machine; live Groq latency is not.

 **Dataset.** RAGTruth: Niu et al., *RAGTruth: A Hallucination Corpus for Developing Trustworthy Retrieval-Augmented Language Models*, ACL 2024.
 Used via the Hugging Face copy [`wandb/RAGTruth-processed`](https://huggingface.co/datasets/wandb/RAGTruth-processed) at revision `eb4f4b9d1b68eb7092d3e1a61c0cd82d9808737b`.
 The derived sentence labels are generated locally and not redistributed here.